Pentium 4

 Pentium 4 is a series of single-core CPUs for desktops, laptops and entry-level servers manufactured by Intel.
 The processors were shipped from November 20, 2000 until August 8, 2008.
-The production of Netburst processors was active from 2000 until May 21, 2010.

-All Pentium 4 CPUs are based on the NetBurst microarchitecture.
-The Pentium 4 Willamette (180 nm) introduced SSE2, while the Prescott (90 nm) introduced SSE3.
+All Pentium 4 CPUs are based on the NetBurst microarchitecture, the successor to the P6.

+The Pentium 4 Willamette (180 nm) introduced SSE2, while the Prescott (90 nm) introduced SSE3 and later 64-bit technology.
 Later versions introduced Hyper-Threading Technology (HTT).
 The first Pentium 4-branded processor to implement 64-bit was the Prescott (90 nm) (February 2004), but this feature was not enabled.
 Intel subsequently began selling 64-bit Pentium 4s using the "E0" revision of the Prescotts, being sold on the OEM market as the Pentium 4, model F. The E0 revision also adds eXecute Disable (XD) (Intel's name for the NX bit) to Intel 64.
 Intel's official launch of Intel 64 (under the name EM64T at that time) in mainstream desktop processors was the N0 stepping Prescott-2M.

 Intel also marketed a version of their low-end Celeron processors based on the NetBurst microarchitecture (often referred to as Celeron 4), and a high-end derivative, Xeon, intended for multi-socket servers and workstations.
-In 2005, the Pentium 4 was complemented by the dual-core-brands Pentium D and Pentium Extreme Edition.
+In 2005, the Pentium 4 was complemented by the more advanced dual-core-brands Pentium D and Pentium Extreme Edition, all were succeeded at the top range by the Core 2 brand, while production continued until 2008, with Pentium 4 replaced by Pentium Dual-Core or called Pentium from 2009.

+Intel officially declared end-of-life and discontinued Pentium 4 processors on July 13, 2010 when support for Windows 2000 and Windows XP SP2 ended.